marcc-hpc/tutorials/pages/shortcourse/shortcourse_concepts.md

 ## Physical infrastructure

 > Our high performance computing (HPC) system, named *Blue Crab* is a supercomputer, formerly ranked in the [top 500 worldwide](https://www.top500.org/site/50589).
 Capable of `~1.4 PFLOPS` (a petaflop is one quadrillion floating-point operations per second), it is equivalent to `~10,000` laptop computers and consists of over `23,000` cores and over `800` nodes.
-The purpose of maintaining such a large computer is to performing computations at massive scale while also serving a very large community of academic researchers.
+The purpose of maintaining such a large computer is to perform computations at massive scale while also serving a very large community of academic researchers.

 ## Terms